DazFather/Wednesday/README.md

 The command will output on terminal the relative path to the directory containing the "index.html" You can now open this file with your browser and everything should be working!
 No server needed _(well unless you actually do needed it)_

 ### Organizing components and assets
 Arrange your components files however suits your needs.
 As stated previously the build process is recursive.
 > You might for example store your components in a `/components` folder.
 Or in any other way, Wednesday doesn't really care

-For the assets, you can put them wherever you want on the _HomeDir_ specified in your settings file.
+For the assets, you can put them wherever you want on the __output_dir__ specified in your settings file.
 Again the choice is yours

 ### Handle directories and settings
 But what if you want to edit the way your build is generated or specify the input directory, you can customize them using the JSON settings file: